Why should I be tested for allergies?

 The allergen extracts and vaccines/serums used in allergy tests and allergy shots are made commercially and are standardized according to U.S. Food and Drug Administration (FDA) requirements.
 This allows for safe, effective diagnosis and treatment of allergies.

 Who can be tested and treated for allergies?

 Adults and children of any age can be tested and treated for allergies.
 Because different allergens bother different people, your Shea Clinic provider will first take a thorough allergy history.
 Some medications can interfere with skin testing.
 Antihistamines, in particular, can inhibit some of the skin test reactions.
-Use of antihistamines should be stopped a week prior to skin testing.
+The use of antihistamines should be stopped a week prior to skin testing.
 Meclizine or Antivert also interferes with the skin test.
-If you are on a certain kinds of blood pressure medicine it is not safe for you to be tested or take shots, so the blood test will be used for screening.
+If you are on certain kinds of blood pressure medicine it is not safe for you to be tested or take shots, so the blood test will be used for screening.
 YOU SHOULD NOT STOP ANY BLOOD PRESSURE MEDICINES BEFORE YOUR TEST.
 Once we have the results of the test, we set up an individualized plan of care to minimize or eliminate your allergy symptoms.

 Treatment for allergies includes:

 - Avoidance.
 Minimizing or eliminating your exposure is the best way to treat an allergy.
 This isn’t always easy or possible, so we have other options.